We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 What to Consider When Choosing the Best Kitchen Sink

 Unless a kitchen’s being designed and built from scratch, the sink should remain in the same place during a remodel to avoid costly relocation of plumbing and drains.
-Even within the same basic space, numerous considerations come into play when replacing a sink, such as how it mounts and the best material, color, and style for a renovated kitchen.
+Even within the same basic space, numerous considerations come into play when replacing a sink.

 Top-mount vs. Undermount

 There are several different mounting styles to consider when replacing your kitchen sink.
 The two most common are “top-mount” sinks, also known as drop-in sinks, and undermount sinks.
-Which you choose depends on the type of countertop material you have and the type of sink material you choose.
+Choosing between an undermount vs. drop-in sink depends on the type of countertop material you have and the type of sink material you choose.

 - A top-mount sink is generally the most popular configuration, mainly because it is the easiest to install and can go with virtually any type of countertop material.
 The name is fairly self-explanatory; the sink drops into a precut hole in the countertop with the edge or rim holding it in place on the counter.
 These are also known as “self-rimming” sinks.
 Some top-mount sinks also come with clips or screws for extra stability.
 Because installation is easier, top-mount sinks are generally less expensive than undermount varieties.